tazama-lf/docs/Guides/demo-ui-guide.md

 [Top](#introduction)

-## 5. Restart core processors
+#### 4. Restart core processors <!-- omit in toc -->

-Now that the system is configured with the private rules and configuration, we need to restart our core processors in order to load the updated configuration.
+Now that the demo configuration has been loaded we need to restart our core processors.
 The main reason the configuration needs to preceed the deployment of the processors is that the processors read the network map at startup to set up the NATS pub/sub routes for the evaluation flow.

 Navigate back to the `full-stack-docker-tazama` folder:
 ```